uv10000/CarND-Capstone/writeup_capstone_project_Ulrich_Voll.md

 Then it iterates over all all traffic lights, for each do:

-- compute stop-line position
+- compute respective stop-line position

 - get index of closest waypoint to the respective stop-line position

-- compude the difference between respective stop-light index and the car.
+- compute the difference between respective stop-light index and the car's index.

-- if the distance is smaller than all previously found distances, select the respective stop
+- if the distance is smaller than all previously found distances, select the respective stop, and adapt best distance found so far.

 b) Determine the state of the closest traffic light found using self.get_light_state()

 Finally return state and index of the closest light.

-If information is missing return "-1" and/or "TrafficLight.UNKNOWN".
+It is feasible that information is missing, e.g. because no red lights have been found, or because the classifier/detector is not sure, in these cases return "-1" and/or "TrafficLight.UNKNOWN".